seveas/python-prctl/docs/index.rst

   :func:`set_pdeathsig`.

 .. function:: set_ptracer(pid)
-.. versionadded:: 1.3 This is an ubuntu specific patch, appearing as of Ubuntu 10.10
+.. versionadded:: 1.3 This is an ubuntu specific call, appearing as of Ubuntu 10.10

   Sets the top of the process tree that is allowed to use :func:`PTRACE` on the calling process, assuming other requirements are met (matching uid, wasn't